The Best Solid State Amp in 2024

 • Power Rating and Volume

 Having an amp with just the right power rating for your use is important.
 You don't want a loud practice amp, nor do you want a quiet stage amp.
-Thankfully, there are now power amps with built-in power attenuation which allows big and loud amps to go down to bedroom levels while still getting good cranked tones.
+Thankfully, there are now power amps with built-in power attenuation, which allows big and loud amps to go down to bedroom levels while still getting good cranked tones.

 • Tone

-Imagine a situation where you had two amplifiers that were essentially the same, with one being a solid state amplifier and one being a tube (obviously this isn’t really possible, so it’s just a hypothetical).
-The main difference you’d experience in this situation is that the solid state would have a quicker response.
+Imagine a situation where you had two amplifiers that were essentially the same, with one being a solid state amplifier and one being a tube (obviously this isn't really possible, so it's just hypothetical).
+The main difference you'd experience in this situation is that the solid state would have a quicker response.
 Notes would feel like they were literally leaping out of your amp.
-The tone you’d get would also be very articulate and clear.
-A tube amp wouldn’t have quite as much immediacy in its attack, but the notes would have a higher representation of overtones and a more organic flavor.
-This would of course be at the expense of some articulation.
+The tone you'd get would also be very articulate and clear.
+A tube amp wouldn't have quite as much immediacy in its attack, but the notes would have a higher representation of overtones and a more organic flavor.
+This would, of course, be at the expense of some articulation.

-Tube amps also tend to handle distortion better, but this is also more of a generality than a hard and fast rule.
-If you’re using pedals to get your distortion, odds are you’re going to get just as good of a tone out of a high-end solid state amplifier that you’d get from a tube amp.
+Tube amps also tend to handle distortion better, but this is also more of a generality than a hard-and-fast rule.
+If you're using pedals to get your distortion, odds are you're going to get just as good of a tone out of a high-end solid state amplifier that you'd get from a tube amp.

 • Speaker Size

 Speaker size is a metric you can use to get an idea of the response an amp is going to have in different frequency ranges.
-A smaller speaker (6-10”) is going to have a clearer voice that emphasizes treble frequencies, while a larger speaker (15”) is going to be more bass heavy.
+A smaller speaker (6–10”) is going to have a clearer voice that emphasizes treble frequencies, while a larger speaker (15”) is going to be more bass-heavy.
 Most amps are in the middle at 12”, because a 12” speaker is generally considered to have a pleasing response across the board.

 • Do Built-In Effects Matter?

-If you want an amp with a lot of built in effects you’re going to want to go with a modeling amplifier, otherwise all you really need is reverb.
-Most solid state amps don’t have the best distortion/overdrive circuits built in (with high-end solid state amplifiers being the exception), so they’re not really a must-have.
+If you want an amp with a lot of built-in effects, you're going to want to go with a modeling amplifier, otherwise, all you really need is reverb.
+Most solid state amps don't have the best distortion/overdrive circuits built in (with high-end solid state amplifiers being the exception), so they're not really a must-have.
 However, many solid state amps do come with distortion.
-The distortion you get from these amps generally isn’t going to knock your socks off, but it will be serviceable enough until you get a distortion or overdrive pedal.
+The distortion you get from these amps generally isn't going to knock your socks off, but it will be serviceable enough until you get a distortion or overdrive pedal.

-And while modeling amps may be cool, they’re not really going to be necessary for many musicians.
-Their main appeal is their versatility, so if you only really need one core sound you’re not going to stand to benefit overly much from the different effects and amp sims a modeling amp has on hand.
+And while modeling amps may be cool, they're not really going to be necessary for many musicians.
+Their main appeal is their versatility, so if you only really need one core sound, you're not going to stand to benefit overly much from the different effects and amp sims a modeling amp has on hand.

 • Tube Amp vs Solid State Amp

 Think of your tone like a sandwich.
 You have your bread, meat, cheese, and leafy greens.
 In this metaphor, your frequency response is like different sauces.
 A presence of overtones that works toward your desired tone is like putting a bit of mayo and/or mustard on your sandwich.
 Too many overtones for a given situation is like throwing on mustard, mayo, ketchup, soy sauce, and vinegar.
-All of those things are good on their own, but when combined they result in an unfocused mess.
+All of those things are good on their own, but when combined, they result in an unfocused mess.

-So if you're tone is derived through a complex signal chain of pedals, then you're better off with a solid state amp.
-But if you're into minimalist setups, then your going to get more from tube amps.
-We'll reserve the more nuanced discussions surrounding the tube amps vs solid state topic for another article.
+So if your tone is derived through a complex signal chain of pedals, then you're better off with a solid state amp.
+But if you're into minimalist setups, then you're going to get more from tube amps.

 Best Solid State Amp Selection Methodology

 The first Edition was published in 2017.
-The current edition was published on April 2, 2023.
+The current edition was published on June 30, 2024

 About the Author and Contributors